SoftEther Corporation: SoftEther

 The VPN software called SoftEther (SoftEther 1.0) was written by Daiyu Nobori, who became the Representative Director and chairman of the new company.
 In 2003, the software's development was adopted as one of the projects of the Exploratory Youth program, sponsored by Information Technology Promotion Agency, Japan.
 "In addition to being highly evaluated by the project manager, there were 1 million downloads in three months after making it available at the website."

 The first SoftEther sales version was released in August 2004 called SoftEther CA, by Mitsubishi Materials Corporation, Japan.

 PacketiX VPN

 The second version of the software, released in December 2005, the name of the software was changed to PacketiX VPN 2.0 from SoftEther 2.0.
-In 2006, PacketiX VPN 2.0 won the "Software of the Year" award from the Information-Technology Promotion Agency.
+In 2006, PacketiX VPN 2.0 won the "Software of the Year" award from the Innovation Platform Agency, Japan.

 In 2010 March, PacketiX VPN 3.0 was released by Softether Corporation.
 Some functions were added to new version (as examples: support IPv6, 802.1Q VLAN, TLS 1.0).
 This version is compatible with PacketiX VPN 2.0.

 In 2013 July, PacketiX VPN 4.0 was released by SoftEther Corporation.
 In this version, some existent protocols support was added.